How Perps Trading Works

 fundingRateState.cumulativeInterestRate

-field, which accumulates funding rates over time - Each position account tracks its own
+field, which accumulates interest rates over time - Each position account tracks its own

 cumulativeInterestSnapshot